Find out about financial assistance for patients

 For US residents only.

 Although ALK+ metastatic NSCLC tumors can initially respond to ALK+ treatment, over time they may become resistant (or stop responding).
-This could happen within a year of treatment and may result in a relapse for the patient.
+This could happen within a year of treatment and may result in disease progression for the patient.
 Signs may include an increase in size of tumor or development of new tumors.

-If you experience any health-related changes, it’s important to talk to your doctor.
+If you experience any health-related changes, it's important to talk to your health care provider.